Developing ASP.NET Framework 4.x on macOS with ServBay

 4

-: (Optional) Print standard-level logs to the terminal for debugging purposes.
+: (Optional) Print standard level logs in the terminal for easier debugging and to view Mono’s output.

 Configure the Nginx Site: